-College Course Credit: 4 when registered for college course credit through Tompkins Cortland Community College for MATH 120-College Algebra.
+College Course Credit: 4 college credits upon successful completion when registered through Tompkins Cortland Community College for MATH 120-College Algebra.

-Pre-requisite: Students must have successfully completed Geometry R.
+Prerequisite: Students must have successfully completed Geometry R.

 This is the third Regents level math course offered in the high school math curriculum.
-The main topics considered are sets and operations, real numbers, imaginary numbers graphing, solving higher degree equations, logariths, trigonometric functions, applications, identities, and graphs, probability, and statistics.
+The main topics considered are sets and operations, real numbers, imaginary numbers graphing, solving higher degree equations, logarithms', trigonometric functions, applications, identities, and graphs, probability, and statistics.
 Successful completion of this course and the regent's examination are one of the requirements for the Advanced Regents Diploma.

-PreCalculus .50 CREDIT
+PreCalculus 1 CREDIT